 Mádara Age Protecting Sunscreen SPF30

-This sunscreen from MÁDARA for your face, neck and hands is one to make you happy.
-It spreads nicely, smells subtle and, very importantly, has both UVA and UVB filters.
-And also nice: it does not leave a white haze.
-The formula is vegan, animal-tested and microplastic-free.
-Moreover, it is full of antioxidants that help protect your skin from premature skin ageing.
-MÁDARA comes from Latvia and once started as a pioneer in natural skincare, using ingredients from the rugged northern European nature.
-Think birch water, raspberry seed oil and other botanical powerhouses.
+This MÁDARA sunscreen for your face, neck, and hands is one to make you happy.
+It applies smoothly, has a subtle scent, and, very importantly, has both a UVA and UVB filter.
+And also nice: it doesn't leave a white cast.
+The formula is vegan, cruelty-free, and microplastic-free.
+Furthermore, it's packed with antioxidants that help protect your skin against premature skin ageing.
+MÁDARA comes from Latvia and once began as a pioneer in natural skincare with ingredients from the rugged Northern European nature.
+Think birch water, raspberry seed oil, and other botanical powerhouses.
 The brand has since grown into an established name in (organic) natural cosmetics.
-Everything is made in their own factory in Riga, which runs on green electricity.
-The sunscreen comes in SPF30 and 50, and for those who like a subtle glow: there is also a variant with a light tint.
-MÁDARA is B Corp-certified.
+Everything is made in their own factory in Riga, which runs on green energy.
+The sunscreen is available with SPF30 and 50.
+And for those who like a subtle glow houdt: there is also a variant with a light tint.
+MÁDARA is B Corp certified.

 Earth Line Argan Sun Care SPF15 & SPF20